bbc/vc2_conformance/docs/source/user_guide/limitations.rst

     The test case generator may not be able to generate test cases for all degenerate video formats.
 For example, picture component bit depths of greater than 32 bits or absurd transform depths are not supported.

+**Differences from specification**
+    The SMPTE ST 2042-1:2017 specification contains a small number of minor errors.
+In these cases, this software assumes the intention of the specification.